diegomics/jATG/1.stats/README.md

 # 1. Quick Stats

-This first analysis aims to generate a rapid overview of the genome assembly producing outputs that may come in handy posteriorly.
+This first analysis aims to generate a rapid overview of the genome assembly and produce outputs that come in handy posteriorly.

 The outputs are:
 * b